-Area for Improvement Method How improvement will be evidenced By When Lead 1.
+Area for Method ethod How improvement will be evidenced Improvement 1.
 Risk assessment a.
 All case holders to undertake HCC Risk assessment and MAPPA training Course completion will be confirmed with HCC Completed Senior Practitioners b.
 Ensure all staff have access to relevant policies and procedures Paper and electronic copies available to staff Completed YOS Manager 2.Management Oversight a.
 Appraisal targets for senior practitioners will include a target in respect of staff oversight / quality Monthly management quality assurance exercises will confirm that senior practitioners are working to effective practice guidance Completed YOS manager